West Jordan, Utah: Government

 West Jordan was incorporated on January 10, 1941.
 In November 2017, the citizens voted to change the form of government to a council-mayor form beginning at noon on January 6, 2020.
 The city council is composed of seven individuals: a chair, vice-chair and five council members.
-The chair and vice-chair are elected by the council every year.
-The chair is limited to two consecutive terms of one year without a one-year break.
+In 2024, the City Council adopted a leadership rotation schedule, changing the chair, vice-chair, and past-chair every six months.
+The rotation cycles every January 1 and July 1, respectively, with the action being certified in the first possible council meeting thereafter.
 The council chair presides at city council meetings.
 The mayor is the chief executive of the city and appoints a chief administrative officer to oversee the functions of the city.
 The city council provides policy and direction for the city.
 The mayor implements the council's policies and can exercise veto power unless the council uses its veto override power which requires 5 votes.
-The city council meets the second, third, and fourth Wednesdays of each month.

 The mayor and city council members are elected to four-year terms.
 Four city council members are elected from four districts within the city, while the other three are elected at-large or citywide.
 The mayor and the four city council members representing a district are elected at the same time while the three at-large council members are elected during an offset two year election cycle.
 Thus ensuring that at least one city official representing the whole city is voted on every two years.
 All terms begin on January 1 following their respective election.
+Dirk Burton is the mayor.

 Demographics

+2020 census

 According to estimates from the U.S. Census Bureau, as of 2017, there were 113,905 people in West Jordan.
 The racial makeup of the county was 72.2% non-Hispanic White, 1.2% Black, 0.7% Native American, 2.8% Asian, 1.5% Pacific Islander, and 2.9% from two or more races.
 19.6% of the population were Hispanic or Latino of any race.

 Education

 Most of West Jordan lies in the Jordan School District; however, due to a pair of annexations, two small sections along the northern border lie within the Granite School District.
 The city has 16 elementary schools (including one in the Granite District, Jim Bridger Elementary), four middle schools, and two high schools (West Jordan and Copper Hills).
 It is also the location of campuses of Salt Lake Community College and Broadview University.

+Salt Lake Community College's Jordan Campus is located in West Jordan.
+The Jordan Campus offers general education classes as well as all of the college's health science courses.
+Jordan School District's Applied Technology Center is also located on campus.